Do Anything (song)

 "Do Anything" is the debut single of American pop group Natural Selection.
 The song was written by group members Elliot Erickson and Frederick Thomas, who also produced the track, and the rap was written and performed by Ingrid Chavez.
 American actress and singer Niki Haris provides the song's spoken lyrics.
 A new jack swing and funk-pop song, it is the opening track on Natural Selection's self-titled, only studio album.
-Released as a single in 1991, "Do Anything" became a hit in the United States, where it reached the number-two position on the Billboard Hot 100 chart.
-Worldwide, it became a top-10 hit in Australia and New Zealand while peaking at number 24 in Canada.
+Released as a single in 1991, "Do Anything" became a hit in the United States, where it reached number two on the Billboard Hot 100 chart.
+Worldwide, it became a top-10 hit in Australia, Canada, and New Zealand.

 Critical reception

 Rolling Stone magazine featured the song on their list of "18 Awesome Prince Rip-Offs", comparing Frederick Thomas's vocals on the song to those of fellow American musician Prince.
 Music & Media magazine also compared the song to Prince's work, calling its chorus "snappy" and its melody "asserted", while Tom Breihan of Stereogum referred to the track as "K-Mart-brand Prince".
 Jeff Giles of pop culture website Popdose wrote that the song is "deeply, deeply silly," commenting on its "horrible" lyrics, "dated" production, and "painfully bad" rap, but he noted that the song is difficult to hate overall.
 He went on to say that if Natural Selection had released this song and nothing else, its popularity would have persisted more, and he also predicted that if American rock band Fall Out Boy covered the song, it would become a summer hit.
 AllMusic reviewer Alex Henderson called the track "likeable" and appreciated that it was original compared to other urban contemporary songs released during the early 1990s.